OppNHeimer/prototypical-inheritance-sample-teach/README.md

 Returning to the bike shop example, lets build more complicated objects using inheritance.

 ##### sugar
-First we create a general class.
+First we create a parent class.
 One that will be true for all bikes in our shop.
 ```javascript
 class Bike {
   //the constructor creates instances of Bike which will all have 2 wheels